haberdashPI/vscode-master-key/notes.md

 implementing (not yet fully tested out though!!)

 BUG: keys are combined so that prefixes don't show the user defined description
+BUG: validate `prefixes` to be actual key sequences
+NOTE: maybe swap z/' for better ergonomics

 + p - paste after (⇧ before)